frederic-perez/AmE-dictionary/data/idioms.md

 __barking up the wrong tree__ Looking in the wrong place.
 __barnburner__ :three: Any thing, event, or occasion that is especially exciting, impressive, and/or successful.
 __barrel of laugh__ :two: Someone who is very funny.
-__barrel of laughs__ Fun, funny, and pleasant.
-Often used sarcastically to indicate that someone is unpleasant or not enjoyable to be around.
+__barrel of laughs__ :two: Fun, funny, and pleasant.
+Often used sarcastically to indicate that someone is unpleasant or not enjoyable to be around. _A: “Is Mr. Grant always cranky?”
+B: “Oh, yeah—he’s a real barrel of laughs!”_ _I always have so much fun when Katie’s around—she’s totally a barrel of laughs!_
 __bat an eye__ :two: To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn’t even bat an eye when I told her I was moving out._
 __bats in the belfry__
 __batten down the hatches__ To prepare for a challenging situation.
 While this originated as a nautical phrase, it is now used for any sort of imminent problem. _There’s a tornado coming—batten down the hatches!_
 __bazillion__ A very large, nonspecific number or quantity. _Why do you insist on buying new shoes when you have a bazillion pairs already?_
 __be (all) set (to do something)__ To be ready or about to do something. _I was set to get in the shower when the phone rang._
 __be (as) easy as one-two-three__ To be extremely easy, simple, or intuitive; to require very little skill or effort.
 (Sometimes used with the numbers spelled out (“one-two-three”) or written numerically (“123” or “1-2-3”).) _After so many years as an accountant, doing taxes is as easy as one-two-three for me._
+__be (flat) on (one’s) back__ To have no strength or ability to get up.
+Often used when someone is sick or injured, but it can be used figuratively as well. _Oh man, I’m flat on my back with this flu.
+I haven’t been out of bed in days!_
 __be (just) good friends__ A phrase used to emphasize that two people are not in a romantic relationship. _Oh, he’s not my boyfriend—we’re just good friends._
 __be (of) no use to man or beast__ To be completely useless; to serve no purpose; to be unsuitable to anyone or anything. _After 20 years, my faithful old truck finally broke down for good.
 It’s no use to man or beast anymore._
 __be (one’s) last resort__ To be the only remaining thing or person that may help one or be of any use after all other options have been exhausted.